-Besides applications for in-home-networks (with PLC/Coax profile of G.hn), the access network (GiGAWire[TM] with Twisted Pair/Coax), and optical networks (POF or VLC), the industrial field offers a wide range of possibilities for G.hn.
+Besides applications for in-home-networks (with PLC/Coax profile of G.hn), the access network (GiGAWireTM with Twisted Pair/Coax), and optical networks (POF or VLC), the industrial field offers a wide range of possibilities for G.hn.
 The technology is internationally standardized and available from multiple vendors.
+Please refer to the website of the home grid forum https://homegridforum.org/

 The total number of nodes in the same G.hn domain can be from 2 up to 250 depending on the media used and the profile (topology) used.
-Basically, G.hn is designed to offer a transparent channel for Ethernet-based networks e.g., as a backbone to extend the reach of wireless networks, providing easy to use and low-cost installations and simplifying wiring architectures, but above all, G.hn is designed to enhance network resilience, protect its performance, and offer the most reliable networking backhaul for Industry 4.0 applications.
+Basically, G.hn is designed to offer a transparent channel for IP-based networks e.g., as a backbone to extend the reach of wireless networks, providing easy to use and low-cost installations and simplifying wiring architectures, but above all, G.hn is designed to enhance network resilience, protect its performance, and offer the most reliable networking backhaul for IIoT- and Industry 4.0 applications.